mihai8/mihai8/README.md

 ### Hi there 👋
 My name is **Mihai**, I am a student in Canada looking for opportunies to work in web development and programming.

-🔭 Experience
+🔭 <h1>Experience</h1>

-- ⚡ <a href="https://northjerky.com/products/wholesale-club">North Jerky</a> - Jan 2021 ~ Current
+- ⚡ <a href="https://www.hoppier.com/">Hoppier</a>: Data Entry - Jan 2021 ~ Present
-- ⚡ Royal Bank of Canada: Software Developer Internship - Jan 2019 ~ Dec 2019
+- ⚡ <a href="https://northjerky.com/products/wholesale-club">North Jerky</a>: HTML & CSS Coding on a Shopify store - Jan 2021 ~ Current

-- ⚡ Centennial College: Student Researcher - Oct 2018 ~ Dec 2018
+More about me:

+🧠 I am a 15 year old high school student in Canada.
+🧑‍💻 I am well versed in HTML & CSS and am currently learning JS and Python

 <!--
 **mihai8/mihai8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.